Louis XIV Style Interior - Design Basics and Inspiration

 FAQ

-• Parquet wood floors are classic, especially in geometric patterns like herringbone.
-Add patterned rugs in rich colors to ground the space and amplify warmth.
-Steer clear of wall-to-wall carpeting.
+Parquet wood floors in geometric patterns (such as herringbone) are classic.
+Add patterned rugs in deep colors to balance the space and amplify warmth.
+Avoid wall-to-wall carpeting.